 If you have committed yourself to an active type of fishing, such as fly fishing, you may not always have access to all your flies and small tools.
 For example, if you are waist-deep in the water, a fishing case is seldom at hand.
 With a fishing vest, you can carry everything on your body and don’t have to jump back to the bank in a hurry if you’ve forgotten something.

 While it’s necessary that the vests, at least the pockets, are designed with waterproof lining, not all are indeed waterproof.
 This can be a fundamental feature if, by type of fishing, you think you often find yourself in contact with water.
 Rain and splashes can not only make you wet, but they can also damage any electronic devices (such as your smartphone) that you have with you.

-My top pick is the Amarine Made Fishing Vest.
-It can also be a perfect choice for women anglers who want to rock something stylishly made that is easily adjustable.
-However, the best unisex vest is the Kylebooker Fly Fishing Vest Pack.
-If you want vest with water resistant zippers to keep your fly boxes dry, choose the Simms Freestone Vest.
-And if you want a one-size-fits-all, I'd advise you to select the M MAXIMUMCATCH Maxcatch G-Mesh Vest Pack.
+The perfect choice for women anglers who want to rock something stylishly made that is easily adjustable is the Amarine Fly Fishing Vest.
+The best overall value for a unisex vest is the Kylebooker Fly Fishing Vest Pack.
+If you want a vest with water resistant zippers to keep your fly boxes dry, choose the Simms Freestone Vest.
+And if you want a one-size-fits-all, then you can’t go wrong with the M MAXIMUMCATCH Maxcatch G-Mesh Vest Pack.